 There’s a big list below of things you can do with whey, but here’s the best part: When you use whey, you’re replacing something else that cost money.
 That could be lemon juice, vinegar, milk or even just plain water.
 When you use whey instead, you’re saving money.

 In summary, whey = free healthy food.
 Awesome!
 Curious what amazing uses this super-frugal-healthy food has?

 36 Ways to Use Whey

 - Culture foods.
-Using the methods in Nourishing Traditions, you can ferment all sorts of foods… beets, cabbage, carrots – you name it!
+Using the methods in Nourishing Traditions, you can use whey to ferment all sorts of foods… beets, cabbage, carrots – you name it!

 - Soak grains.
 We soak our oatmeal and weekly batches of bread, and now we’ll be doing it with whey.
 It costs me money to make those (or buy lemon juice), and whey is free!

 - Soak beans.
 Just like grains, your digestive system benefits from beans being soaked before cooking.
-Swap your acid medium with whey, or feel free to add more!
+Swap your acid medium and use whey, or feel free to add more!

 - Soak nuts.
 For the same reasons above.
 (More on soaking.)

 - Make pizza dough.
 Add a sourdough-ish tang to your dough for a delicious pie.
 Here’s our favorite dough recipe.